-PCG Entertainment (LON:PCGE) (NEX:PCGE) has announced the re-appointment of Damson Communications as public relations and investor relations adviser with immediate effect.
+PCG Entertainment (LON:PCGE) (AQSE:PCGE) has announced the re-appointment of Damson Communications as public relations and investor relations adviser with immediate effect.
 Damson had previously provided this service to the Company from the time of IPO until November 2016.

 6.45am: All quiet on the western front